Crystal-GFN: sampling crystals with desirable properties and constraints: Empirical evaluation

 \paragraph{Diversity of samples}

-As discussed before, an important goal in certain materials discovery applications is to find diverse candidates.
-In other words, sampling crystals with low formation energy would be almost useless for most applications if all the crystals were identical or highly similar.
-To gain insights about the diversity, we analyse the crystal structures sampled by the trained Crystal-GFN.
-The main conclusion is that Crystal-GFN samples candidates with very high diversity.
-In particular, regarding the composition, we find that all 12 elements are found in the samples from the Crystal-GFN, and 10 of them appear in the 100 samples with lowest predicted formation energy.
-Regarding crystal categories and space groups, we find that 5 out of the 8 crystal-lattice systems and all 5 point symmetries are found in the top-100 samples alone.
-While not all 113 space groups are found in the 10,000 samples, 80 of them were present (70~\%).
+As discussed before, an important goal in certain materials discovery applications is to find \textit{diverse} candidates.
+In other words, sampling crystals with low formation energy would not be useful for most applications if all the crystals were identical or highly similar.
+To gain insights about the diversity, we analyse the crystal structures sampled by the trained Crystal-GFN (FE).
+The main conclusion is that it samples candidates with very high diversity.
+In particular, regarding the composition, we find that all 22 elements are found in the samples from the Crystal-GFN (FE), and 15 of them appear in the 100 samples with lowest predicted formation energy.
+Regarding space groups, we find that 4 out of the 8 crystal-lattice systems and 4 of the 5 point symmetries are found in the top-100 samples alone.
+While not all 113 space groups are found in the 10,000 samples, 73 of them were present (65~\%).
 Finally, in terms of lattice parameters, we also observe relatively similar distributions of lengths and angles, compared to the MatBench data set.
 Further details and visualisations of these results are provided in \cref{sup:results}.
+We additionally provide a study of the samples' validity in~\Cref{sec:app:validity}.